 In the Non-Marital Property section, we discuss how assets that have mixed natures (being both marital AND non-marital) are "traced" to separate their values for division or assignment.

 We discuss the possibility of hidden assets elsewhere on this website.

 Kentucky law requires the court to divide all marital property in just proportions.
 In most cases, this will mean equally.
 The spouse that stayed home and cared for the house and children is usually deemed to have contributed just as much to the marriage and marital assets as the spouse whose name appears on the weekly paycheck.

-In order for the court to make an equitable division of your marital property, it must first know what constitutes the marital property.
+In order for the court to make an equitable division of your marital property, it must first know what constitutes the marital estate.
 In all Kentucky divorce cases, both parties are required to file Verified Disclosure Statements.
 They are quite detailed and sometimes overwhelming in appearance.
 But your involvement in identifying all assets (both marital and non-marital) is essential.
 The subject areas included in the Verified Disclosure Statement form include:

 Fair Market Values

 Used personal property has far less value than we like to think.
 The real "value" is what it could be sold for at an auction or in a yard sale -- not the replacement cost or its purchase price.
 In other words, what a willing seller would accept from a willing buyer.